mylife-as-miles/ciara/README.md

 # CIARA

-**Control Intelligence Assistant for Real-time Automation** — an AI desktop companion for macOS: a transparent glass-pill overlay that uses voice and text to control your Mac.
+**Control Intelligence Assistant for Real-time Automation** — an AI desktop companion for Desktop: a transparent glass-pill overlay that uses voice and text to control your Desktop.

 Built with Electron + Python.
 Thinks with LLMs.
 Acts through Accessibility APIs and AppleScript.